sancho-sumy/Mixed-Messages/README.md

 ## Codecademy Portfolio Project: JavaScript Syntax

- For this project, you will build a message generator program.
-Every time a user runs a program, they should get a new, randomized output.
-You’re welcome to take the project in a couple of different forms, like an astrology generator, inspirational message, or nonsensical jokes.
-To make your program truly random, the message that it outputs should be made up of at least three different pieces of data.
-Take what you know of JavaScript syntax so far to build the program and customize it to your liking.
+ Goal of this project, to build a message generator program.
+Every time a user runs a program, they should provide a new, randomized output.

 #### Project Objectives: